haraldk/TwelveMonkeys/README.md

 #### JPEG

 * Read support for the following JPEG "flavors":
+  * All JFIF compliant JPEGs
+  * All Exif compliant JPEGs
   * YCbCr JPEGs without JFIF segment (converted to RGB, using embedded ICC profile)
   * CMYK JPEGs (converted to RGB by default or as CMYK, using embedded ICC profile)
   * Adobe YCCK JPEGs (converted to RGB by default or as CMYK, using embedded ICC profile)